LucasionGS/Toxen-2.0/docs/toxenscript.md

 `125` would be `2` minutes and `5` seconds
 `2:05` would also be `2` minutes and `5` seconds
 `1:05:00` would be `1` hour, `5` minutes and `0` seconds

+It is possible to write decimal points on `seconds`.
+This means that if you write `2:30.5` it would be `2` minutes and `30 and a half` seconds.
+You can be specific down to quite a few decimals.

 #### `EventName`
 The `EventName` is the name of the event to execute (obviously).
 It cannot include any spaces.